Small boutique guest house

 Guided Story Walks

 Are you intrigued by the hidden stories and history of Assynt?
 Award winning story teller, poet and broadcaster Griogair MacAllein offers low level, guided story walks throughout the area.
-Contact telliesperie@gmail.com or call 07840 692766 or 01571 844092 A small donation for these lovely walks is recommended.
+Contact telliesperie@gmail.com or call 07840 692766 or 01571 844092 to book.
+A small donation for these lovely walks is recommended.

 Other walks and sights